etc1290/Stembase/log.md

 	16. Tag System remake
 	17. File System remake
 	18. After dropping auto direct to the new-appended monitored data
+	19. Remove from this group should be hidden from Groups Movemenu
+	20. Add Groups dbLoader as global
+		-- finished
+	21. Modify all MonitorSystem function to use gdb feature

 ---
 	## 2023.06.28		version 0.7.7.2